 This can be frustrating when you just want to capture the scene in front of you.
 And this is where HDR can help out.

 High Dynamic Range, as the name implies, is a technique that allows you to capture an image with a higher dynamic range than your camera could otherwise manage.

-It works by taking multiple photographs of the same scene at different exposures, and then combining them into a final image that takes the best exposed parts from each image, resulting in an image with a high dynamic range.
+It works by taking multiple photographs of the same scene at different exposures, then combining them into a final image that takes the best exposed parts from each image.
+The end result?
+An image with a high dynamic range.

-The difference between the far right images featuring the sun are most pronounced.
-In the underexposed shot (bottom) we can see clouds on the horizon and around the sun, whereas the valley is just a black abyss.
+The difference between the far-right images featuring the sun are most pronounced.
+In the underexposed shot (bottom,) we can see clouds on the horizon and around the sun, while the valley is just a black abyss.

-In the overexposed version of the shot (top), this situation reverses, and the sky turns into a white washout, while the valley and contents are clearly discernible.
+In the overexposed version of the shot (top), the situation reverses.
+The sky turns into a white washout, while the valley and contents are clearly discernible.